Ironhack-Miami-PTWD-October-2018/GENERAL-KNOWLEDGE/react-deploy-cheatsheet.md

 ```

-### 2.4 In *.env.development* and *.env.production* we shpuld store important data for these two stages so they can become interchangeable depending if we are in development or production mode.
+### 2.4 In *.env.development* and *.env.production* we should store important data for these two stages so they can become interchangeable depending if we are in development or production mode.
 We have to **update package.json on the client side**:

 ```javascript
 // ...